gcs0/ModellingAA/README.md

 ## Contributing

 This is a research project designed for computational linguistics and forensic text analysis.
 For questions about methodology or implementation details, please refer to the associated research paper or contact the authors.
+Pull requests are welcome.

 ## License